lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 these enhanced security properties and therefore is a weaker signature algorithm.

-The implentation reason for disallowing HashML-DSA stems from the fact that ML-DSA and HashML-DSA are incompatible algorithms that require different `Verify()` routines.
+The implementation reason for disallowing HashML-DSA stems from the fact that ML-DSA and HashML-DSA are incompatible algorithms that require different `Verify()` routines.
 This forwards to the protocol the complexity of informing the client whether to use `ML-DSA.Verify()` or